Back to National Guide

 • Ledger connection and flashing for attached pergolas

 Materials represent roughly 40–55% of the total cost in Perth.
-Jarrah is locally sourced and competitively priced compared to the east coast, where it commands a premium as an import.
+Jarrah is locally sourced and competitively priced compared to the east coast, where it commands a substantial transport premium.
 Steel framing is increasingly popular for larger spans and low-maintenance builds.

 What Affects the Cost

 • Roof type.
 Open battens provide partial shade but no weather protection.
-Polycarbonate lets in light while blocking rain.
-Colorbond is durable and blocks UV.
-Insulated panels are the premium choice, and particularly popular in Perth because they reduce radiant heat significantly on west-facing structures.
+Polycarbonate lets in light while blocking rain, but creates a greenhouse effect on north or west-facing structures.
+Colorbond ($44–$55/m2 installed) is durable and blocks UV.
+Insulated panels (Stratco Cooldek, SolarSpan) are the premium choice, particularly popular in Perth because they reduce radiant heat significantly on west-facing structures.

 • Block size and pergola area.
 Perth blocks are among the largest in urban Australia.
 A pergola that would be considered large in Sydney (4x4m) is mid-range in Perth.
-Bigger structures mean more materials, deeper footings, and longer builds.
+A 5x6m or 6x8m patio is not unusual in outer suburbs, meaning more materials, deeper footings, and longer builds.

 • Soil type.
 Sandy soils across much of Perth make footing installation straightforward but may require deeper piers in some coastal areas.
-Limestone subgrade near the coast can require specialised drilling.
+Limestone subgrade near the coast can require specialised drilling for footings.

 • Sun exposure.
-West-facing pergolas cop the worst of Perth's afternoon sun.
-Insulated roofing is strongly recommended here.
+West-facing pergolas cop the worst of Perth's afternoon sun, with summer temperatures regularly above 40 degrees.
+Insulated roofing is strongly recommended for west-facing structures.
 Budget for a more substantial roof specification if your outdoor area faces west.

 A freestanding treated pine pergola with polycarbonate roof on a flat Baldivis or Butler block sits toward $2,850.
 A large jarrah or steel-framed insulated patio with engineering, stormwater connection, and built-in features on a sloping Kalamunda block pushes toward $19,000.